wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-advanced-hunting/includes/kusto.md

 ### Learn common query functions

-To make full use of the advanced hunting capabilities in Microsoft 365 Defender, you’ll need to build queries using KQL.
+To make full use of the advanced hunting capabilities in Microsoft 365 Defender, you'll need to build queries using KQL.
 The KQL offers many commands to help you delve into the raw data.
 Some of the more common functions and commands are listed here:

 | **Function** | **Description   and usage**                                  |
 | ------------ | ------------------------------------------------------------ |